 Figure 3.
 Effect of anisotropic selection and mutation (dispersion).
 A-C Schematic explanation of anisotropic selection (A), mutation (B), and “dispersion” measure (C).
 D-F Effect of anisotropy on inference of number of dimensions for selection (D), mutation (E), and dispersion (F).

 [need a section on the results of non-subtle perturbations?, possibly here?]

-Result 3: New things we can learn from such an approach
+Non-subtle environmental perturbations reveal the context dependent mapping from phenotype to fitness

 R3a.
 Identification of “peculiar” behavior of particular combinations of mutants + conditions (weird uncles)

 Our method for inferring the space inherently relies on how the collection of mutants behave over a collection of conditions.
 How well can we detect the behavior of particular mutants and conditions?
 That is, is our method only good for inferring the commonalities but not particular behavior, and if so, how can we know that (and which) particular behaviors are not picked up?